 - Reporting period: Period of time where the savings are evaluated.
 Agreed in the EPC contract.
 Normally from 12 to 60 months.

-- ECM: Energy Conservative Measure is executed and facility becomes more efficient
+- ECM: Energy Conservative Measure is executed and the facility becomes more efficient

 - Reporting period measured energy: Measures from bills or real-time energy monitoring